larevolucia/chaptr/README.md

 Unlike feature-heavy platforms, NextChaptr focuses on simplicity, allowing users to manage their reading lists (To Read, Reading, Read), rate completed books, and engage through comments in a clean, distraction-free interface.

 ---

 ## Table of Contents
-Here’s a clean, nested Table of Contents you can drop at the top of your README:

----

-## Table of Contents